Undergraduate admissions policy

 - Selecting applicants who are able to complete the programme as judged by their achievements and potential

-- Minimising barriers in line with the University’s Access Agreement with the Office of Fair Access
+- Minimising barriers in line with the University’s access and participation plans approved by the Office for Students.

 Initially, applicants will be considered for entry based on the following criteria:

 - Review of prior academic achievement of the applicant

 - Review of predicted examination results where results are not yet known

 - Review of the personal statement in support of the application